 Living things display certain characteristics that may be absent from material objects.
 MRS GREN is an acronym often used to help remember all the necessary features of living organisms: Movement, Respiration, Sensitivity, Growth, Reproduction, Excretion and Nutrition.

 The first letter of MRS GREN stands for movement.
 Although some organisms are pretty much immobile they will always have some level of self-powered movement, be it their entire body or particular body parts.
 Movement is evolutionarily important for organisms because it improves the chances of catching food or avoiding capture for both predator and prey.
-Organisms that aren’t able to move freely will usually have strong defenses against predation or prolific reproduction.
+Organisms that aren’t able to move freely will usually have strong defences against predation or prolific reproduction.

 Respiration is the conversion of energy from carbohydrates and fats into energy that can be used by cells.
-In multi-cellular organisms respiration is built around the breakdown of sugars with the use of oxygen.
+In multi-cellular organisms, respiration is built around the breakdown of sugars with the use of oxygen.
 This produces carbon dioxide as a by-product.
 Some microorganisms, in areas where there is not very much oxygen, use other molecules, such as nitrates and iron, to help break down sugars.

 Sensitivity refers to the way organisms respond to their environment.
 All organisms are able to sense changes in their environment and will respond accordingly.
 For example, barnacles will close their shells during low tide to prevent themselves from drying out, squid release ink when they feel threatened, and deer run away when they are startled by a noise.